Agramm18/Patient_Management_System_v.05/docs/architecture/PROJECT_STRUCTURE.md

 3. Missing accounts are inserted through the repository layer.
 4. Starter accounts receive `waiting_for_password_change`.

-On first login, starter accounts must change their password. `UpdateUserPWSD` updates the password hash, changes account status to `active`, and clears the password-change flag.
+On first login, starter accounts must change their password. `UpdateUserPWSD` updates the password hash, changes account status to `active`, clears the password-change flag, and enables menu access.

 ## Current Structure Notes